Key challenges India’s mobile wallet industry needs to overcome

 Rise of UPI:

 Unified Payment Interface is developed by NPCI, India and can be considered as the biggest competitor for mobile wallets.
 Though UPI has its own share of problems, in the long run, it can be definitely considered as a major challenge for mobile wallets.

 Mobile wallets need to be compatible with all the mobile models and their operating systems.
 The customer is the king and he is looking for a seamless and convenient way of digital transaction, it is required that compatibility should exist across all os and mobile devices.

 As mentioned before, mobile wallets are not only being used for simple payment transactions, some of the key players are introducing solutions that go beyond this.
 The mobile wallet industry needs to start adapting to new improved business models that can meet customers’ needs.

-India has always been extremely comfortable with the traditional method of making payments, which is “via cash”.
-Nevertheless, it is imperative...
+All about the Benefits of Digital Payments India has always been extremely comfortable with the traditional method of making payments, which is...

 A mobile wallet can undoubtedly be considered one of the greatest innovations, but there are still challenges to overcome.
 Consumers need a compelling reason to switch to mobile wallets.
 They may adapt to the mobile wallets quickly if they understand the integrated features and value services mobile wallets offer.
 So, less maintenance and more innovation are required for achieving interoperability across the services.